nurkiewicz/kafka-scheduler/README.md

 We can be almost sure that all messages in that bucket have a deadline of at least 8 seconds.
 So polling every 8 seconds is fine.

-When scanning discovers our message after 8 seconds, there is just 1.2 seconds left to the deadline.
+When scanner process discovers our message after about 8 seconds, there is still 1.2 seconds left to the deadline.
 At this point, the message is sent to bucket 1 (range 1-2 seconds).
 The process repeats.
 However, bucket 1 is obviously examined more frequently.